-- Neighboring resort Alpine Meadows has the same owner as Squaw.
-As such, your ski pass lets you play there too.
+- Palisades Tahoe spans two main resort base areas; Palisades and Alpine.
 Although it is possible to travel there on skis, the best way to get to Alpine is via the 10-minute shuttle ride that leaves from the base area.

-- Squaw Valley and Alpine Meadows are part of the IKON Pass.
+- Palisades Tahoe is part of the IKON Pass.
 The pass entitles you unlimited skiing at these two resorts.